SUMMER CAMP

 How many campers and counselors will be in the group?

-Each day Summer Sprouts should pack a full change of clothes, reusable water bottle, and nut-free lunch.
-We will provide a daily snack.
+Each day Summer Sprouts should pack a full change of clothes, reusable water bottle, towel, and nut-free lunch and snack.

 My child has separation anxiety, can I stay at camp with them?

 Drop-off can be a difficult time for kids (and parents).
-We will help you both through the process by following a consistent drop-off routine, remaining in communication throughout the day, and providing lots of support and encouragement.
+We will help you both through the process by following a consistent drop-off routine, remaining in communication as needed, and providing lots of support and encouragement.

 What grades is the Wayfinder program for?

-Wayfinders is for rising 6th, 7th, and 8th graders.
+Wayfinders is for rising 6th through 8th graders.

 How many campers and counselors will be in the group?